mrpotatoes/single-spa-simpler/_documentation/checklist.md

     - [ ] A way to do versioning
     - [ ] A way to do A/B tests
     - [ ] Container to choose app version
+- [ ] A tool to run it locally that will inject itself into webpack
+    - [ ] Should basically be the root config but for a single page (hardcoded import maps)

 ## Useful tools to have
 - [ ] MFE Creator